BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 * Big Sleep is usually the one to drop the 12 Pounder, but that drop/equip has been moved to Sandman.

+* Torgue DLC gangs use equip pools which are restricted by manufacturer.
+  Rather than consume more loot pools just to support gang badasses also being manufacturer-restricted, badass gang members in the Torgue DLC will just use the standard badass equip pool that all other badasses use.

 ### Configuration

 There are three main categories which you can use to customize the gear